Press "Enter" to skip to content

 }

 This nuance enables implicit conversion from one error type to another, as it’s propagated up the stack.
-This is important, because most crates use their own error types, exposing data pertinent to the kinds of errors the library may encounter.
-Thus, programmers typically have to deal with several error types by converting them to some new error types.
+This is important, because it frees developers to use custom error types, encapsulating the data pertinent to the error.
+The downside is that programmers often have to deal with several error types coming out of the libraries developed by other people.
 We will see how this automatic conversion works in the next section.

 Source